-With the adoption of the Sustainable Community Action Plan, the City will strive to achieve the goals, policies, and actions identified.
-This Plan provides a clear roadmap to advance our sustainability efforts and conduct periodic reviews to evaluate progress.
+With the adoption of the Sustainable Community Action Plan, the City will strive to achieve the goals, policies, and actions identified in the Plan.
+This Plan provides a clear roadmap to advance the City's sustainability efforts and conduct periodic reviews to evaluate progress.
 In addition, key policies from the Sustainable Community Action Plan will be incorporated in the next General Plan update.
-As the City looks to the future, Rancho Cucamonga will look to align our efforts with the State reduction targets and regional efforts through 2020 and beyond.
+As the City looks to the future, Rancho Cucamonga will work to align our efforts with the State reduction targets and regional efforts through 2020 and beyond.